BriannaBlain/BlainCastelli/PA2/README.md

 CS480

 ### Filenames
-Vector shader is named v.txt \n
+Vector shader is named v.txt

 Fragment shader is named f.txt

 Both are located in the build folder

 ### Keys to use
-#Translation
+# Translation

 q = forward translation